An Effective Fat-Burning Routine

 This circuit combines all the elements needed to boost growth hormone, burn fat and shape you up.
 You will get leaner more muscular, and your endurance will improve.

 Many athletes are overweight with high body fat levels.
-Not only does this weigh you down, but as some coaches say, "fat does not flex", so this is a useless weight that will only make you slower.
-Being anything above 10% body fat is considered fat for an athlete.
+Not only does this weigh you down, but as some coaches say, "fat does not flex," so it is a useless weight that will only make you slower.
+Anything above 10% body fat is considered fat for an athlete.

 Effectively, fat cells act like hormone glands in that they produce estrogens!
 That is the bad news for both men and women alike.
 Estrogen is a female sex hormone.
 It encourages further fat storage and can induce several types of cancer, and in men, it even produces the very embarrassing condition known as gynecomastia, aka man boobs.
-Meaning the fatter you are, the fatter you get: it is a cycle.
-Even in a build-up phase, the first thing I tell my athletes is, "do not ever get fat!"
+It means that the fatter you are, the more overweight you get; it is a cycle.
+Even in a build-up phase, I tell my athletes, "Do not ever get fat!"
 It is not worth it.

-So, if you wish to adjust your body composition, diet is number one, as always, and adding in some practical fat burning training, as outlined above, will help shape you up in no time.
+So, if you wish to adjust your body composition, diet is number one, as always, and adding in some practical fat-burning training, as outlined above, will help shape you up quickly.

 Page Reference